geektechniquestudios/Frozr/README.md

 Store your cryptocurrency with confidence using Frozr's smart-contract time vault.
 Check it out now at [frozr.io](https://frozr.io/)!

-If that ever goes offline, [check this mirror](https://cool-surf-2864.on.fleek.co/).
+If that ever goes offline, [check this ipfs mirror](https://cool-surf-2864.on.fleek.co/).